andreiflancanova/andreiflancanova/README.md

 I'm a tech and data analysis enthusiast.
 I've learned to program by myself and always looked for integrate this passion with my academic and professional journey.<br>
 I have a Bachelor's degree in Civil Engineering and I am currently studying for a Masters in Computational Modeling.
 In addition, I am also participating in a training bootcamp in order to graduate as Jr Full Stack Web Java Developer. <br>
 My present learning interests focus on Java, React, Spring and APDL.
 I had always searched for activities capable of transform and change life of people at my surroundings.
-And what about you: What do you want to transform?
+And what about you: What do you want to change?
 </p>

 <div align="center">